-This spatial type also often involves a series of related texts with the same base setting and writers who are not just creating a located fictional place but an entire superstructure.
-So we have Tolkien's Middle-earth and Ursula Le Guin's archipelago world of Earthsea as well as entire planetary mapping in Frank Herbert's Dune.
-In terms of time and space/place then these worlds strongly signal that they are "other": entirely different from the known world and challenging all of our assumptions.
+Fantasy worlds often involve a series of related texts with the same base setting and writers who are not just creating a located fictional place but an entire superstructure.
+In terms of time and space/place then these worlds strongly signal that they are 'other': entirely different from the known world and challenging all of our assumptions.